project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Consent-intro.md

 ### Profile Minimum Viable Content (Mandatory and Must Support Data Elements) ###

 The following data-elements are mandatory (i.e data MUST be present) or must be supported if the data is present in the sending system (Must Support definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
-The Formal Profile Definition below provides the formal summary, definitions, and terminology requirements.
+The formal Profile Definition below provides the formal summary, definitions, and terminology requirements.

 **Each Consent resource must have:**

 1. A status
-2. Scope
+2. The scope
-3. A Category
+3. A category

 **Each Consent resource must support:**

 1. A patient
-2. A Performer - Who is agreeing to the policy and rules
+2. A performer - who is agreeing to the policy and rules
-3. An Organization - Custodian of the consent
+3. An organization - custodian of the consent

 **Profile specific implementation guidance:**